Bring it on Brussels

 Given my love for travel, I obviously went for the second option, and now I find myself in Brussels, capital city of Belgium.
 I’ve heard a lot of bad things about this city in comparison to other spots in Europe, but that only enticed me to check it out for myself even more.
 And what better time to indulge in guilt-free chocolate and waffle scoffing than the holidays?

 Disembarking the Eurostar (a great way to travel to avoid the stress of modern day airports) and leaving the train station I was hit with a heady air of urine and cannabis, carried by the remnants of the day’s rain.
 It was dark and crowded and surrounded by construction work.
 In a word, your typical city centre station.
-But hope wasn’t all lost, for within five minutes I turned onto a large road adorned with bridged lighting, promoting festive cheer.
+But all hope wasn’t lost, for within five minutes I turned onto a large road adorned with bridged lighting, promoting all the festive cheer I could wish for.
 And from there it only got better.

-From the most gorgeous of chocolate shops to little Christmas huts, my first impression of dank misery quickly dissolved, no moment moreso than coming across the Grand Place.
+From the most gorgeous of chocolate shops to little Christmas huts, my first impression of dank misery quickly dissolved, no moment moreso than coming across the Grand Place entirely by mistake.
 All I can really say is wow.
 I think the photo (albeit a little shaky) explains it!

 Spirits lifted, I wandered a bit further en route to my hostel, stopping for a hot dog from a street stand for tea along the way.
 The first night a resounding success, I retired early, ready for a full day of exploring and embracing this great city.